-ISS has long opposed option repricing.
+Canadian institutional investors have long opposed option repricing.
 Market deterioration is not an acceptable reason for companies to reprice stock options.

 Although not required by TSX rules, ISS believes that any proposal to reduce the price of outstanding options, including those held by non-insiders, should be approved by shareholders before being implemented (see discussion under Plan Amendment Provisions).